 Welcome to the fantastic sport of hiking – where you can do something as simple as hike your local neighborhood trail or you can go on a year-long journey completing the Pacific Crest Trail or section hiking across the Appalachian Trail.

-It doesn’t matter if you’re new or just getting back into the sport this guide is here to provide you the essentials you should know before you start on a day hike or a beginner multi-day hike.
+It doesn’t matter if you’re new or just getting back into the sport, this guide is here to provide you with the essentials you should know before you start on a day hike or a beginner multi-day hike.

-Before we start on a gear list or dive into dos and don’ts, let’s start with the hiker philosophy.
+Before we start on a gear list or dive into dos and don’ts, let’s begin with the hiker philosophy.

-First and foremost, be safe.
-Safety is your number one concern for yourself, your friends and your family.
+First, be safe.
+Safety is your number one concern for yourself, your friends, and your family.
 Know the weather.
 Know your gear.
 Be prepared.
 If you see someone who needs help, please stop and assist!
 Don’t be one of the few struck by lightning or caught in a flash flood.
 Be prepared and be safe.

 Second, Leave no trace behind.
-We’re here to enjoy and experience the world on foot, and it’s imperative we protect our sport by cleaning up after ourselves and leaving no trace behind.
-Pack out what you pack in is essential to backpacking whether its a short day hike or a long trip.
-Old time hikers will call this “LNT” – leave no trace.
+We’re here to enjoy and experience the world on foot, and we must protect our sport by cleaning up after ourselves and leaving no trace behind.
+Packing out what you pack in is essential to backpacking whether it’s a short-day hike or a long trip.
+Old-timer hikers will call this “LNT” – leave no trace.

 Third, don’t trail blaze.
-We’re able to preserve, protect and provide trails for ourselves and future generations following these simple rules.
-Trailblazing can cause erosion, environmental damage or impact to wildlife (many paths are wildlife trails).
+We’re able to preserve, protect, and provide trails for ourselves and future generations following these simple rules.
+Trailblazing can cause erosion, environmental damage, or impact wildlife (many paths are wildlife trails).

 Absolute essentials – hiking 101 gear

-Whether your out on a short or long hike its important to always know where you are, be able to communicate and if an emergency happens to take care of yourself.
-A map, compass, whistle and first aid kit should be in every backpacker’s kit regardless of day or multi-day trips.
+A map, compass, whistle, and first aid kit should be in every backpacker’s kit regardless of day or multi-day trips.